 Nearly every career in the healthcare industry is in increasingly high demand, especially nursing.
 Nurses care for patients in a number of ways, and professionals who commit to extra training in order to become nurse practitioners have an even wider scope of responsibilities.
 A nurse practitioner (NP), also known as an Advanced Registered Nurse Practitioner (ARNP) in some jurisdictions, performs tasks comparable to that of a doctor, from prescribing medication or ordering and interpreting the results of tests to performing minor surgeries.
 Online Nurse Practioner programs usually culminate in a master's degree, though some schools are phasing this out for the purpose of introducing a doctoral degree.

-Comprehensive List of Schools for an Online Nurse Practitioner (NP) Degree (87)
+Comprehensive List of Accredited Online Schools - Nurse Practitioner (NP) Degrees (85)

 The Master of Science in Nursing (MSN) for nurse practitioners is usually a two-year degree, but some schools require three years of training.
 Students are expected to already be a practicing nurse, and they will learn about topics such as women's health, family practice, pharmaceuticals, injury treatment and prevention, and various types of medical testing.
 A Doctor of Nursing Practice (DNP) will give students all of the same tools and knowledge as an MSN, but with more in-depth analysis.
 DNPs also usually require a residency period, where students work under the guidance of a licensed NP.